InfJoker/helicopter/README.md

 # Helicopter Server

 Helicopter Server is a project for a causal tree access management system.
 The server handles the storage and retrieval of nodes in a causal tree, allowing you to easily manage and manipulate the data.
+In addition to gRPC, Helicopter Server also provides a RESTful API for interacting with the server.
+The API documentation is provided through Swagger.

 ## Features